Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Background

-This issue is illustrated in \autoref{fig:introduction_issue_1} using the Euler-Bernoulli beam case study shown in \autoref{fig:examples_overview}(a).
+This issue is illustrated in \autoref{fig:introduction_issue_1} using the beam case study shown in \autoref{fig:examples_overview}(a).
 Further details of the case study are provided in Section \ref{section:beam_example}.
-In this example, a VAE trained on a dataset $\mathcal{D}= \{ (\bm{x}_i, \bm{c}_i, \bm{y}_i ) \}_{i=1}^N$ is evaluated on a new set of input measurements $\bm{x}$, generated from the ground truth data generating process by linearly varying the Young's modulus $E$.
-It can be seen that the data-driven component of the decoder overrides the known physics.
-Furthermore, the physics-based component $\hat{\bm{x}}_\mathrm{p}$ of the predicted response $\hat{\bm{x}}$ is the result of variation of both the Young's modulus $E$ and the position of the load $x_\mathrm{F}$, despite the fact that the latter should remain constant.
-Conversely, the data-driven component $\hat{\bm{x}}_\mathrm{d}$ counteracts the variation of $x_\mathrm{F}$, resulting in an accurate combined prediction.
-This effect can be inconsistent and will depend on the details of the neural network components in the model and the physics of the problem at hand.
-Here it is replicated consistently by reducing the learning rate of the encoder $q_{\mathrm{\phi}_{\mathrm{x}}}(\bm{z}_\mathrm{x} | \bm{x})$ by a factor $10$.
+In this example, a VAE trained on a dataset $\mathcal{D}= \{ (\bm{x}_i, \bm{c}_i, \bm{y}_i ) \}_{i=1}^N$ is evaluated on a new set of input measurements $\bm{x}$, generated from the ground truth data generating process by linearly varying the position of the load $x_\mathrm{F}$.
+It can be seen that the effect of this variation on the measured response is largely captured by the data-driven component of the decoder, which overrides the known physics, despite the fact that the physics-based model includes the load position as an input parameter.
+The extent to which the data-driven components override the known physics can be inconsistent and hard to predict, and will depend on the neural network architectures and the physics of the problem at hand.

 The results presented in \autoref{fig:introduction_issue_1} are obtained under the assumption of a factorized variational posterior.
 Ideally, a single encoder with shared parameters $q_{\mathrm{\phi}}(\bm{z}_\mathrm{x}, \bm{z}_\mathrm{c}, \bm{z}_\mathrm{y} | \bm{x})$ would be used for the three subsets of the latent space $\bm{z}_\mathrm{x}, \bm{z}_\mathrm{c}$ and $\bm{z}_\mathrm{y}$.
 However, using a shared encoder leads to further degradation of the performance as noted by \cite{Ilse2020}.
 This example demonstrates how the interaction between the physics-based and data-driven components, which determines the resulting learned representation, depends on the capacity and flexibility of the individual machine learning components.
-Standard VAE offer no mechanism to regulate this interaction, and are therefore unable to guarantee that the physics will be utilized correctly in the presence of flexible NN-based decoder components.
+Standard VAE offer no mechanism to control this interaction, and are therefore unable to guarantee that the physics will be utilized correctly in the presence of flexible NN-based decoder components.